Warren1001/D2RInfo/Theorycrafting/Wisdom.md

 - CBF
 - 10 Energy

-Being a 3 socketed runeword that can only be made in helms, the following base types can be used: Great Helm/up, Mask/up, Crown/up, Tiara/up, and Bone Visage.
-This means: Great Helm, Winged Helm, Spired Helm, Mask, Death Mask, Demonhead, Crown, Grand Crown, Corona, Bone Visage, Tiara, and Diadem.
+Being a 3 socketed runeword that can only be made in helms, the following base types can be used: Great Helm/up, Mask/up, Crown/up, Tiara/up, Bone Visage, and all Druid and Barbarian Helms.
+This means: Great Helm, Winged Helm, Spired Helm, Mask, Death Mask, Demonhead, Crown, Grand Crown, Corona, Bone Visage, Tiara, Diadem, all Pelts, all Barbarian Helms.
 No other helm can get 3os.

 I will refer to the value of a runeword by the sum of its most notable runes.
 Wisdom be valued at 'Pul'.